SunritHazra/Tri-Archimedean-Wind-Turbine/JOURNAL.md

 # Day 6 — 30.04.2026: Researching on Electronics & Drawing the Schematic

 As the model was mostly completed, it was now time to get started with the PCBA.
 But before, I did a final review on the electronics I will be using.
-So, I did some research on that for about 35 minutes and then I drew the schematic.
+So, I did some research on that and then I drew the schematic.

 <img width="1366" height="768" alt="image" src="https://github.com/user-attachments/assets/833744f2-9230-4f41-96f3-e4a724c942f5" />

 ---

-## **1. Researching on the Electronics (40 minutes)**
+## **1. Researching on the Electronics**

 I started with the BLDC motor, and then I moved to the rectifier, both of which I confirmed were still the right choices.
 Then I went through the whole power chain step by step.
 I checked how the 3-phase output from the **DYS D3536-9** motor goes into the **ATORSE 3-phase bridge rectifier**, then through the fuse, the TVS diode for protection, the big electrolytic capacitors for smoothing, the **XL6009 boost converter**, and finally into the **TP4056 charging module**.

 I had to go through the datasheet of **[DYS D3536-9](https://www.dys.hk/product/D3536.html)** to make sure everything is fine.

-## **2. Drawing the Schematic in KiCad (2 hours 5 minutes)**
+## **2. Drawing the Schematic in KiCad**

 Drawing the schematic in KiCad took quite a while.
 I began by placing all the connectors first — J1 for the three phases coming from the motor, J4 for the rectifier input, J2 for the battery, and J3 for the load output.